jandaloro13/jandaloro13.github.io/README.md

 - **Tools:** Local code editor and browser testing

 ## License
-© 2026 Josphe Andaloro, MSC.
+© 2026 Joseph Andaloro, MSC.
 All rights reserved.
 This website and its contents are provided for professional and educational viewing purposes only.
 Redistribution or commercial use without permission is prohibited.

 ## Contact